jmessou/TBAD-CFD-Visualization/README.md

     - A file with the order in which the outlets will be written to the output file, --outlet_order_p (.txt)
     - A path to an output directory, --out_dir (directory path)
 * **Output(s)**:
-    - A file with scaled RCR boundaries (.txt)
+    - A file with scaled RCR boundary conditions (.txt)

 Example:
 ```